Questions Come First in Safety Management

 - Confuses a risk with a consequence; and

-- Has little idea how risks, hazards, and consequences relate in the flow of a safety event.
+- Has little idea how risks, hazards, and consequences are related to the flow of a safety event.

 If you don’t know the difference, I highly suggest familiarizing yourself thoroughly regarding the difference between hazards, risks, and consequences.